-Director elected by employees
+Director elected by the employees

-Grethe K Moen
+Grotha K Moon

-President and CEO
+Grethe K. MoenPresident and CEO

 ACCOUNTS ON CASH BASIS, SDFI Note on accounting principles for the accounts on a cash basis

 The annual accounts for the SDFI have been prepared and presented in accordance with detailed guidelines stipulated in the Provisions on Financial Management in Central Government ("the Provisions").
 The accounts accord with the requirements in Section 3.4.1 of the Provisions and more detailed provisions in circular R-115 of November 2016 from the Ministry of Finance, with the exceptions that apply for the SDFI.